 Stage 6.
 It was simply a matter of painting the figures that were going to bring the scene to life.
 The danger is to over work them and make them look too static, so it’s vital that the brush marks are kept simple and fresh.

 Stage 7.
 The last few figures really helped to make this scene work.
-The older couple look typically Venetian, stolling around the various stalls, looking for the right piece of fish for their evening meal.
-Will it be risotto or pasta for their starter and how will they cook their main meal and with what vegetables?
+The older couple look typically Venetian.
+They are strolling around the various stalls, looking for the right piece of fish for their evening meal.
+Will it be risotto or pasta for their starter?
+How will they cook their main meal and with what vegetables?
 Building up the darker areas around the figures helps to add depth and substance to the overall scenario.

 Stage 8.
-The final painting which was sold from my 20th anniversary exhibition in 2004 to some friends of ours which I’m pleased about, as I get to see the original every time we visit them.
+The final painting which was sold from my 20th anniversary exhibition in 2004 to some friends of ours which I’m pleased about.
+I get to see the original of Rialto Fish Market every time we visit them.